 Kalamazoo MI 49008-5432 USA

-- For the purpose of this competition collections of essays, bibliographies, editions and reference tools are not defined as books.
+- Collections of essays, bibliographies, editions and reference tools are not eligible.

 - The prize is not a life achievement award.